 6).
 Delivering a one-slide presentation

 Most presenters usually dwell on the first slide until they run out of time.
 Sometimes they forget that they have more than one slide.
-Study your slide content; take a sheet-write t
+Be sure to study your slide content properly.

 7).
 Adding Extraneous Information